 Be judicious when adding data objects.
 If you find that your report has unexpected duplicate values or empty rows, the cause is most likely that you have a one-to-many join to an object that you are not using.

 For example, say we would like to build a report that displays a list of the professors at a school, and the students that they advise.
-This would require that we add the Categories "Professors" and "Students", which have a one-to-many relationship as one professor may advise several students.
-Adding fields from both of these categories to a report will result in duplicate data from the "Professors" category, as a single professor may be paired with multiple students.
+This would require that we add the data objects "Professors" and "Students", which have a one-to-many relationship as one professor may advise several students.
+Adding fields from both of these data objects to a report will result in duplicate data from the "Professors" category, as a single professor may be paired with multiple students.

 As you can see, the Professor's first names are repeated each time they are paired with a student.

 There are a few ways to handle situations like this.